Shows all insecure system services and protocols to verify that their usage is justified per configuration standards |

 This query lists all potentially insecure services enabled on the managed endpoints and its output can be used to demonstrate your compliance with this section of PCI.
 Examples of services include remote Remote Access, remote execution (psexec or PowerShell), unnecessary IIS web servers and more.
 They might be needed for business purposes, but they are also commonly used by attackers to compromise endpoints and gain control over them.

-Sign-up for Action1 Free Edition to streamline compliance efforts for your network of endpoints.
-Such as you can simplify assessments of 2.2.2.b: Insecure System Services and Protocols for your internal or external auditors, create instant or regular compliance reports that prove your compliance while reducing the costs.
+Sign-up for Action1 Free Edition to receive real-time alerts and view instant data from your endpoints, such as alert on 2.2.2.b: Insecure System Services and Protocols created, deleted or modified or run live or scheduled queries with the ability to export to CSV or Excel.
 Action1 Endpoint Security Platform is entirely SaaS, with online web interface (no management tools to install) and it has zero cost for basic functionality.
-Running in the Cloud, Action1 discovers all of your endpoints within seconds and allows you to pass compliance audits and maintain continuous compliance with ease.
+Running in the Cloud, Action1 discovers all of your endpoints in seconds and you can query your entire network in plain English.

 Related Alerts and Reports: